Kangiriyanka/joe-farah/src/pages/posts/post-6.md

 &nbsp;

 If I had an array of <b class="bold-rounded"> (tune, instrument)</b> tuples, I would need to use a map to get a new array of the tuple index I want.
-Map and filter don't require argument labels, sorted for that matter too.
+Map and filter don't require argument labels.

 ```swift
 let tunes = [